Flight-Free-UK/flight_free_uk_website/source/posts/heathrow-third-runway-consultation-response.html.markdown

 author: FlightFree UK
 read_time_minute: 6
 ---
 *T﻿his consultation on the expansion of Heathrow Airport with a third runway is open until 1st September 2026.
-We have used a template supplied by Campaign Against Climate Change to draft this response <https://www.campaigncc.org/heathrow_consultation>*
+We have used a [template from Campaign Against Climate Change](https://www.campaigncc.org/heathrow_consultation) to draft this response.*

 #### This response is on behalf of the charity Flight Free UK.